inventateq/Digital-Marketing-Courses-Bangalore/README.md

 # Digital-Marketing-Courses-Bangalore
-Learn Digital Marketing Course and Promote your Business/Services/Products Online on WEB.
-Increase visitors, increase sales and Revenue
+Learn <a href="http://www.inventateq.com/"> Digital Marketing Courses</a> and Promote your Business/Services/Products Online on WEB.
+Increase visitors to your website/blog/webpage/github page, increase sales and Revenue